List of Oklahoma placenames of Native American origin

 This is a list of Native American place names in the U.S. state of Oklahoma.
 Oklahoma has a long history of Native American settlement and reservations.
-From 1834–1907, prior to Oklahoma's statehood, the territory was set aside by the US government and designated as Indian Territory, and today 6% of the population identifies as Native American.
+From 1834 to 1907, prior to Oklahoma's statehood, the territory was set aside by the US government and designated as Indian Territory, and today 6% of the population identifies as Native American.
 Many of the Indians who were forced to migrate during the Trail of Tears were forcibly relocated to Oklahoma.